When the coalition Government came into power in June 2010 I viewed it optimistically for two reasons:

 British business needs to feel confident in the market and economy before spending.

 When that happens the UK will edge out of the recession.

 It is likely to take another three to five years before there is an economic revival.

 A lot can happen in five years, wars can start and end and businesses can come and go.

-What we need is a new age of enterprise, individuals, entrepreneurs, and companies willing to take a risk and be bold.
+What we need is a new age of enterprise, individuals, entrepreneurs, and companies willing to be bold by taking risks.

-We can’t get rid of a terrorist – Abu Hamza who resides in our beloved country yet we find it impossible to grant an application to stay in Britain to a former British army soldier from Jamaica who served in the 1st Royal Tank Regiment.
+The government can’t grant a British visa application to a former army soldier from Jamaica who served in the 1st Royal Tank Regiment.

-Seriously have those in government lost their marbles.
-Those in the highest office seem incapable of being able to make clear and concise judgments without having to debate it for what seems like an eternity.
+Leaders in the highest office are incapable of being able to make clear and concise judgments without having to debate it for what seems like an eternity.